Ebertsheim: Transport

 The Landesstraße (state road) 395 (Grünstadt–Enkenbach), links Ebertsheim with Grünstadt's outlying centre of Asselheim and Bundesstraße 271.
 The A 6 motorway can be reached via the Grünstadt or Wattenheim interchange, and the A 63 via the Dreisen/Göllheim interchange.
 This puts Kaiserslautern or Mannheim only about 30 minutes away by car; the state capital, Mainz, is, thanks to the new bypass at Eisenberg, about 35 minutes away.

 The Ebertsheim halt lies on the Eis Valley Railway from Grünstadt to Ramsen, and is served by scheduled Regionalbahn trains.
 Public transport is integrated into the Verkehrsverbund Rhein-Neckar (VRN), whose tariffs apply.

 The nearest small airport is found in Quirnheim, roughly 3 km away.
 Here, gliders and small motorized aircraft with outlanding approval may land.

 Tourism

 “Hab-8-Weg”

 Ebertsheim advertises with the slogan das Dorf im Grünen (“The Village in the Green”).
 Its environs await with lands that are not too steep, offering themselves up for hiking in nature.
-Signed specially fir this is the Hab-8-Weg, at whose starting point is found a Kneipp armbath.
+Signed specially fir this is the Hab-8-Weg, at whose starting point is found a Kneipp hand basin.
 The birdlife conservation area on the municipality's outskirts likewise lends itself to natural adventure.